Skip to page content

 Jaki has more than thirty years’ experience in the NHS in both commissioning and finance roles including Director of Specialist Commissioning for the South of England and Director of Finance of the South West Regional Health Authority.

-Jaki is a former president of the Chartered Institute of Public Finance and Accountancy and the Healthcare Financial Management Association and is currently a member of Cipfa’s Practice Oversight Panel and Nomination Committee.
+Before joining the NHS, she had a successful career as an accountant in local government and the water industry.
+She has lived in Gloucestershire since 1998.
+Jaki is a former president of the Chartered Institute of Public Finance and Accountancy and the Healthcare Financial Management Association and is currently a member of CIPFA’s Practice Oversight Panel and Nomination Committee.
+Jaki is also a Co-opted member of the University of Gloucestershire Finance and General Purposes Committee.

-An experienced Non Executive Director and Trustee, her recent roles include Non Executive Director and Chair of the Audit and Charitable Funds Committees at North Bristol NHS Trust and Trustee of The Cheltenham Trust and Friends of the Wilson charities.
+An experienced Non-Executive Director and Trustee, her recent roles include Non-Executive Director and Chair of the Audit and Charitable Funds Committees at North Bristol NHS Trust and Trustee of The Cheltenham Trust and Friends of the Wilson charities.

 John Cappock